jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Desktop-Service-Protocol.md

 **1.** **Service Content**

-1.1 For the purposes of the Terms, the “Service" means: JD Cloud provides you with the JD WorkSpaces service, related technologies and network support services as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).
+1.1 For the purposes of the Terms, the "Service" means: JD Cloud provides you with the JD WorkSpaces service, related technologies and network support services as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).